Corruption Deep Dive

 The Tier List

 This is rough and aimed for general raid use.
 Specific fights will shift the value of each Corruption.
-You’ll use QE Live when the patch hits to compare Corruption gear but this should be useful as a quick reference to see what you got.
+You’ll use QE Live to compare Corruption gear but this should be useful as a quick reference to see what you got.

-A-tier: Percentage Secondary Stat Increases, Haste / Mastery / Versatility stat procs, Echoing Void
+A Tier: % Leech, Echoing Void, Percentage Secondary Stat Increases, Void Ritual, Haste / Mastery stat procs, Ineffable Truth (Druid, Shaman, Disc)

 Patch 8.3 preview series